Back to Square One

 Darian paused in mid-step, staring him questioningly in the eye.
 "Do you really want me to answer that?"

-"Geez, D," he sighed, undeterred.
-"I've told you a thousand times, just come live with us!
+"Geez, D," he grimaced in a clearly exaggerated manner, nevertheless undeterred.
+"I've told you a thousand times, come live with us!
 My family already thinks of you as their second son anyway, and it'd be a great improvement over--"

 "I'm glad you think so, 'taro, but I really can't accept your offer.
 You know that."
 The truth was he'd only been to the Rockfords' place once before.
 Why Kotaro regularly persisted in trying to get him to return was a mystery.
 "I've got enough things on my plate without blowing more time bumming it with you."